 - Try essential oils.
 This article is full of great ideas for using essential oils for pest control.

 - Import and support Beneficial bugs.
 Certain wasps, Green Lacewing Larvae and good old lady bugs will eat lots of Aphids.
-Spiders are encouraged in our greenhouse because they eat aphids and mites too.
+Spiders are encouraged in our greenhouse because they eat pests too.
 Discover more about bugs that will aid your garden in this article on beneficials.

 - Companion planting.
 We have Marigolds, nasturtiums, petunias and basil planted along the greenhouse beds.
-They provides us beauty, attract pollinators and aphids!
-Decoy plants like this can survive some aphid damage but still need spraying to ensure the aphids don’t get out of control.
+They provides us beauty, attract pollinators and aphids.
+Decoy plants like this can survive some pest damage but still need spraying to ensure the bugs don’t get out of control.
 Other plants actually deter aphids.
 Rosemary and thyme are two we use with some success.

 I think I have seen one or two spider mites around.
-Fortunately they don’t like soap spray any more than aphids.
+Fortunately they don’t like neem oil and soap spray any more than aphids.
 Scale (which I haven’t seen thank God) is another pest to keep an eye out for.
 Ladybugs eat them all.